VeloraMC/.github/README.md

-# We are Velora Studios
+# We are Velora Studio!
+You can find out more about us here!